digraphs/Digraphs/README.md

 ## Installation

-It is assumed that you have a working copy of [GAP](http://www.gap-system.org) with version number 4.7.8 or higher.
+It is assumed that you have a working copy of [GAP](http://www.gap-system.org) with version number 4.8.2 or higher.
 The most up-to-date version of [GAP](http://www.gap-system.org) and instructions on how to install it can be obtained from the [main GAP webpage](http://www.gap-system.org).

 The following is a summary of the steps that should lead to a successful installation of [Digraphs](https://gap-packages.github.io/Digraphs):

-* get the [IO](http://gap-system.github.io/io/) package version 4.4.4 or higher
+* get the [IO](http://gap-system.github.io/io) package version 4.4.4 or higher.

+* get the [orb](http://gap-system.github.io/orb) package version 4.7.5 or
+  higher.

 * **this step is optional:** certain methods in [Digraphs](https://gap-packages.github.io/Digraphs) require the [Grape](http://www.maths.qmul.ac.uk/~leonard/grape/) package to be available; a full list of these functions can be found in the first chapter of the manual.
 To use these functions make sure that the [Grape](http://www.maths.qmul.ac.uk/~leonard/grape/) package version 4.5 or higher is available.